Distributionally Robust Regret Optimal Control Under Moment-Based Ambiguity Sets: Conclusion

 \section{Conclusion}

 In this paper, we provide a framework for synthesizing distributionally robust regret optimal controllers for linear systems affected by additive stochastic disturbances with unknown but bounded first and second moments.
-A tractable convex reformulation of the \DRROC problem is provided, along with a dual projected subgradient algorithm to enable the efficient computation of control policies.
+A tractable convex reformulation of the \DRROC problem is provided, along with a projected subgradient algorithm to enable the efficient computation of control policies.

-\acks{This work was supported in part by a postgraduate fellowship from the Natural Sciences and Engineering Research Council of Canada, in part by the Cornell Atkinson Center for Sustainability, and in part by the Bezos Earth Fund.
-The authors thank Dr. Taylan Kargin for helpful discussions during the course of this research.}

 The supplementary material of this paper is organized as follows.
 App. \ref{sec:proofs} provides all omitted proofs for the theoretical results in this paper.
 App. \ref{sec:sdp} shows how to reformulate the distributionally robust regret optimal control problem \eqref{eq:mroc} as an equivalent semidefinite program.
-App. \ref{sec:algo_details} describes implementation details of the proposed dual projected subgradient algorithm.
-App. \ref{sec:additional_exp} provides additional numerical experiments demonstrating the convergence and scalability of the proposed algorithm.
+App. \ref{sec:algo_details} describes implementation details of the proposed dual projected supergradient algorithm.
+App. \ref{sec:additional_exp} provides additional numerical experiments.